Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 - Instructors must provide mid-term alerts to students in 1-xxx courses who are at risk of failing a class, in accordance with the provision of the policy on Mid-term Alerts.

-C. Responsibility for Secure Handling of Examinations
+C. Secure Handling of Examinations

 Instructors must maintain the security of student examinations both before and after exams are given.
 For those using a University office, such as the Office of Measurement Services (OMS), for scoring answer sheets, instructors or their designate (departmental office employee or teaching assistant) must submit examination answer sheets in the manner prescribed by that office.

-D. Responsibility for Observing Scheduled Class Times
+D. Observe Scheduled Class Times

 - Instructors are expected to meet their classes at the scheduled times, to be prepared for all class sessions, and to start and end classes at the scheduled times.